markomanninen/llmmanugen/chatgpt_ada_manual.md

                         return _(section children field, remaining fields slice from second, local path) _(data children field, field values)

-Optionally, if the user specifically accepts: Do basic tests for the main methods of the class: init, move_to_next_section, get_current_and_next_sections, add_current_content, get_table_of_contents, to_json, and optionally: to_md, search, and find_path_indices.
+Optionally, if the user specifically accepts: 1.
+Do basic tests for the main methods of the class: init, move_to_next_section, get_current_and_next_sections, add_current_content, get_table_of_contents, to_json, and optionally: to_md, search, and find_path_indices.
 This is a good practice so that later in the wizard there won't be any surprises of the non-working code.
+2. Create a flow chart about the class and its functionality.
+3. Give a documentation of the class and its methods.

 ## WIZARD